Chart Color Schemes

 Employment conditions in Bexley - North remain below the national average according to AreaSearch analysis

-Bexley - North has an educated workforce with professional services well represented.
-The unemployment rate in June 2025 was 4.3%, with estimated employment growth of 2.1% over the past year.
+Bexley - North has a well-educated workforce with professional services being strongly represented.
+The unemployment rate in the area is 4.3%, with an estimated employment growth of 2.1% over the past year as of June 2025.

-There are 5,442 residents employed currently, matching Greater Sydney's unemployment rate of 4.2%.
-However, workforce participation is lower at 53.1%.
-Key industries include health care & social assistance, construction, and retail trade.
-The area has a strong specialization in transport, postal & warehousing (1.6 times the regional level).
+In this month, there were 5,442 residents employed, and the unemployment rate was in line with Greater Sydney's rate of 4.2%.
+However, workforce participation lagged significantly at 53.1%, compared to Greater Sydney's 60.0%.
+The key industries of employment among residents are health care & social assistance, construction, and retail trade.
+Bexley - North shows particularly strong specialization in transport, postal & warehousing, with an employment share of 1.6 times the regional level.

 Frequently Asked Questions - Employment